sjmluo/Ensemble_Anomaly_Detection/docs/introduction.md

-## Ensembling Single-Class Classifiers via Wasserstein Barycentres

-Demonstration of Ensembling Single-Class Classifiers via Wasserstein Barycentres
+## Geometrically Preserved Ensembles of Single Class Classifiers
+## On Point Clouds, Time Series, and Graphs

+Demonstration of Geometrically Preserved Ensembles of Single Class Classifiers on Point Clouds, Time Series, and Graphs.

 We provide a demonstration for a range of anomaly detection algorithms for high-dimensional point cloud, time-series and graphs.
 These approaches include: